UKLLC/Guidebook/ukllc_book/docs/user_guide/UsingSoftware.md

 ### Using Stata with Jupyter Notebook
 If using Stata, we recommend building your analyses into a **Jupyter Notebook**.
 Jupyter Notebook allows you to execute code and to create visualisations with narrative text in one document (a 'notebook').
 This enables researchers to easily **share their code** and **research findings**.
 If you are new to Jupyter, we recommended that you familiarise yourself using online tutorial/training material.

 Stata in Jupyter is invoked using the **IPython kernal**, so you can use Python and Stata in the same environment.
-To use Stata within Jupyter you will first need to create your own python environment.
-You will also need to run the Stata helper to convert your database views into Stata files.
-Once you’ve completed these 2 steps, you can begin with Stata in Jupyter:
+To use Stata within Jupyter you will first need to [**create your own python environment**](#creating-a-new-environment) and run the [**Stata helper**](#using-the-stata-helper) to convert your database views into Stata files.
+Once you’ve completed these two steps, you can begin with Stata in Jupyter:
-1. Launch Anaconda Prompt.
+1. Launch Anaconda Prompt by typing into the Search bar.
 2. Type: *conda activate "P:/%USERNAME%/envs/env1"* replacing %USERNAME% with your actual username.
 This will switch you to your custom environment.
 3. Change directory to where you want to save your workings by typing: *S:* and then *cd "LLC_9999\syntax"* replacing "*LLC_9999\syntax"* with target working directory.
 4. Within Anaconda Prompt type: *jupyter notebook*.
 This will launch Jupyter Notebook with your custom environment and working directory pre-configured.